 Instructions

-- Place the saucepan back on the heat, and cook until the mixture thickens, this should take about 1 minute.
-Then remove the saucepan from the heat for final time.
+- Place the saucepan back on the heat and cook until the mixture thickens about 1 minute.
+Remove the saucepan from the heat.

-- Spread over filling, sealing to the edge.
-Bake 8 to 10 minutes until delicately browned.
-Cool at room temperature away from drafts.
+- Spread the meringue over the lemon filling, sealing to the edge, and bake for 8 to 10 minutes, until delicately browned.
+Let cool at room temperature away from drafts.

 Liz